illinoistech-itm/pykkon/README.md

   	- download, add execution permissions and run the iSCSI-target-setup.sh if you want to test a new file being available in the LUN 0.

+ 3 - MiTM machine:

+ 	- Download .ova machine on https://drive.google.com/open?id=0B4MZu1rZKHeDaC1WUkdGc1BhZGc

+ 	- import appliance on Virtualbox.
+Use username as root and password as admin.

+ 	- Run mitm-arp.py script to begin the man in the middle attack on initiator and target